swup/docs/src/docs/announcements/announcing-swup-4.md

 ## What’s new in this release

-Swup 4 introduces new features to become more customizable, and easier to work with.

 - [Built-in scroll support](#scroll-support)
 - [Hook system for easier customization](#hook-system)
 - [Global context object in all callbacks](#global-context-object)